 To make the cake:

 - Preheat oven to 350 degrees.
 Grease & line 3 8-inch baking pans with parchment rounds*

 - In a large bowl, stir together flours, sweetener, cocoa, baking soda, baking powder, and salt.
 If you have a flour sifter, sift all dry ingredients.

 - In mixing bowl, beat oil, eggs, sour cream, milk, and vanilla for 1 minute.
 Add dry ingredients to wet ingredients and stir until combined.
-Pour in hot water and mix together.
+Pour in hot coffee or water and mix together.
 The batter will be liquidy but that’s a good thing — it will create a moist cake.

 - Bake for 16-18 minutes.
 Place toothpick or cake tester in the center of the cakes to check if it comes out clean.

 - Place chocolate chips in a bowl and put aside.